MrChillStorm/field-mantle/README.md

 ## Field Testing

 Field Mantle is tested in real-world outdoor conditions, including:

 - Light to moderate rain
+  - **Faster post-rain drying:** After an hour in light rain, treated garments typically dry indoors within about 30 minutes, reducing downtime in the field.
 - Cold and hot weather field exercises
 - Abrasion from packs and gear
 - Multiple wash cycles
-- **Faster post-rain drying:** After an hour in light rain, treated garments typically dry in about 30 minutes indoors, reducing downtime in field conditions.

 ---